frangucc/footbros/readme.md

 Create a psql database called rc1.
 Seed psql database with db dump `psql rc1 < path/to/seed`

+** DO NOT FORGET TO SET PERMISSIONS FOR DATABASE FOR YOUR MAC OSX USER TO GRANT ALL **

 1) Gulp
 2) Ionic Build
 3) Nodemon